 Because accidents can happen in any part of the home, make copies of the completed list and post one near every telephone in the house and on the refrigerator.
 Be sure to carry one with you when you are out of the house, and keep one in the car as well.

-emergency medical services: In most places this is 911, but your community may have its own number — check your telephone book if you're unsure.
+emergency medical services: In most places this is 911, but your community may have its own number.

 poison control center: 1-800-222-1222.
 This toll-free number will put you in touch with the poison control center in your area.

 your child's doctor

 Your list also should include known allergies (especially to any medicines), medical conditions, medications taken by family members, and insurance information for all members of the family.